2010 Volkswagen Touareg

 Electronic aids include antilock brakes that will form sort of a chock in front of the tires on soft surfaces.
 This means shorter stopping distances on gravel roads, mud, snow, sand.
 This is a great feature because standard ABS greatly lengthens stopping distances on gravel roads.
 The electronic stability control system is tied into a rollover sensor, side curtain airbags and steering systems, so they can all work as a team.

-The Touareg VR6 and TDI suspension carries the comfort label, but don't mistake that for anything soft or wallowy.
-Since it rolls on 17-inch wheels and tires designed for all surfaces, the comfort spec is logical, and endows the V6's with a gentler ride than the Touareg V8.
+Volkswagen says the standard suspension is tuned for comfort, but don't mistake that for anything soft or wallowy.
+Since it rolls on 17-inch wheels and tires designed for all surfaces, the comfort spec is logical, and endows the V6's with a gentler ride than some bigger-rimmed competitors.
 It responds accurately to driver input, though not as quickly as vehicles like the BMW X5 which haven't the off-road prowess, and the quick steering will execute a U-turn in less space than many mid-sized sedans, an important trait in urban areas and tight off-highway trails.
 The 17-inch tire spec is best if you frequent poor and potholed roads as the tires will absorb most of the impact, or if you do a lot of winter mountain or icy road travel because the 17-inch tires are snow-chain compatible.

-A VR6 or TDI may be ordered with the 19-inch wheels and low-profile tires, giving crisper response to turn and brake commands and a moderate increase in maximum cornering grip.
+Ordering the Luxury Package upgrades the Touareg to 19-inch wheels and low-profile tires, giving crisper response to turn and brake commands and a moderate increase in maximum cornering grip.
 As with virtually every other wheeled device, you'll pay a price in ride softness with the 19-inch wheels and notice things like lane divider dots; and it will be a bit louder because of a stiffer sidewall and a hair more road noise.
 None of these issues is severe, and a Touareg remains as quiet inside as any other genuine 4WD.
 Drivers who prefer something softer and have no interest in off-road capability might be better served by a Lexus RX, a far less adventurous vehicle.

 The other primary advantage of the air suspension is adjustable height, a 5.5-inch difference in six settings, four of which the driver controls.
 The suspension automatically lowers the Touareg one inch at 87 mph for better stability and aerodynamics, and another 0.4-inch at 118 mph.
 The Standard mode sets the ground clearance at 8.7 inches, 0.4 more than the standard suspension.
 The Load setting kneels the car as low as possible (6.3 inches clearance), good for shorter or less-ambulatory passengers, heavy cargo lifting, and parking garages with low ceilings.
 The Off-Road setting, good to 43 mph, adds an inch of clearance (about 9.7 inches), and Xtra level raises the Touareg as high as it will go, to 11.8 inches clearance.
 Xtra is rated for 12 mph, though in reality you'd use it only at 2-3 mph or less since it limits any suspension travel and makes the Touareg bob like a low-rider.
 The higher modes increase the water fording depth as well as approach, departure and breakover angles critical in off-road travel where a degree or an inch can often make the difference.